 Contrary to popular belief, you do not need to take out life insurance in order to get a mortgage.

 One of the main reasons why people take out life insurance is to ensure that their families are able to carry on paying the mortgage, in the event of your death.
-The consequences of not being able to pay your mortgage could end in your family being forced to sell their home and move out, which wouldn’t be the prefered option at all.
+The consequences of not being able to pay your mortgage could end in your family being forced to sell their home and move out, which wouldn’t be the preferred option at all.

 The only insurance you need as a legal requirement when getting a mortgage is buildings insurance.